taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 $ mix phx.new --no-assets
 ```

-Now with the new phoenix application created, we are ready to get started building out the frontend portion of our application using Webpack, React, and Babel.
+Now with the new Phoenix application created, we are ready to get started building out the frontend portion of our application using Webpack, React, and Babel.

-However before we start building out the frontend, I think it's important to understand how phoenix serves the static assets that make up the frontend.
+However, before we start building out the frontend, I think it's important to understand how Phoenix serves the static assets that make up the frontend.

 ## How Phoenix Serves Static Assets